HBPMedical/pytest-mip/README.md

 ## Prerequisites

-This tool requires the Docker Software Container Engine to be installed.
+This tool requires the Docker to be installed.

 ## How to build the Docker image